In Exercises 5–8, use (a) randomization and (b) bootstrapping for... | Channels for Pearson+

 Randomization

 Randomization is a statistical technique used to eliminate bias by randomly assigning subjects to different groups or treatments.
 This process ensures that each participant has an equal chance of being placed in any group, which helps to create comparable groups and allows for valid inferences about the effects of treatments.
-In the context of the 'Buttered Toast Drop' exercise, randomization can help assess the impact of different conditions on the outcome.
+In the context of the exercise, randomization can be applied to simulate different scenarios or outcomes based on the original data.

 Recommended video: